 KemKem (Dog owner) – it is important for the sitter to like dogs.
 We have beagles and I don’t mind if they have experience with just one breed.

-I would only want someone who has taken care of dogs and likes doing that, not just cats if that makes sense.
+I would only want someone who has taken care of dogs and likes doing that, not just cats, if that makes sense.
 We prefer an experienced dog sitter to care for our dogs.

 Susan (Dog owner) – Another important attribute is the sitter needs to have a sincere love of animals and of course to be attentive to behavioural signs and knowing how to interpret them correctly.